-The IAEM project1 is intended to present an extensive amount of digitised music following a new approach.
+The IAEM project is intended to present an extensive amount of digitised music following a new approach.
 It extends the capabilities of an ordinary electronic library with a collaboration platform and a audio rendering machine in order to make it a Internet based multi-media information source for students, lectures and other researchers.

 There are many fields of applications possible for the system proposed.
-Because of the flexible design of the audio rendering machine it is possible to introduce realtime signal processing with user-defined algorithms to web based applications.
+Because of the flexible design of the audio rendering machine it is possible to introduce real-time signal processing with user-defined algorithms to web based applications.
 Through the multi-channel streaming capability multi-track recordings can be received in their correct historical and acoustical context.
-This predistines the system to be used in teaching and research.
+Additional graphical scene rendering allows to create virtual concert situations with an interactive mixing device.